dirklach/dirklach/README.md

 ## Designer & Developer

-I am a passionate **Designer & Developer** who thrives on crafting seamless and visually appealing user experiences.
+I am a passionate **Senior Designer & Frontend Developer** with over 15 years of experience in the design industry.
+I thrive on crafting seamless and visually appealing user experiences.
 My expertise lies in blending the art of design with the precision of development, ensuring every project is not only functional but also a joy to use.

+My career began in 2009 as a designer at a renowned German design agency, where I worked primarily with clients in the arts and culture sector.
+I then joined two of the world’s most famous advertising agencies, focusing on clients in the automotive industry.
+Over the years, I expanded my expertise across various industries, including insurance, start-ups, sports, and finance.

+Driven by a passion for the web, I delved deeply into web development early on.
+The desire to do more than just design led me to embrace frontend development, complementing my design skills with technical expertise.
+This dual role allows me to create visually stunning and user-friendly experiences, blending the art of design with the precision of development to ensure each project is both functional and delightful to use.

 ### ✨ Current focus: